ParadiseSS13/Paradise/.github/CONTRIBUTING.md

  hours, to allow other coders and the community time to discuss the proposed changes.
 * If the discussion is active, or the change is controversial, the pull request is to be put on hold until a consensus is reached.
+* To keep commit history easy to navigate for future contributors (e.g. Git Blame), squash merge is to be preferred to normal merge where suitable.
+Ensure that the squashed commit name is easy to understand and read.
+Modify it if needed.